infostellarinc/stellarstation-api/stubs/README.md

 The published stubs are hosted by bintray and available through jcenter automatically:
 - https://jcenter.bintray.com/com/stellarstation/api/stellarstation-api/

+Gradle users simply need to add the 'jcenter' repo into their build to get access to the stubs.

 Infostellar employees can log in to bintray to manage the packages which have already been released etc.

 #### maven central